LibraryCarpentry/library-python/_episodes/00-short-introduction-to-Python.md

 ~~~
 {: .output}

-however, in scripts we must use the `print` function:
+However, in scripts we must use the `print` function:

 ~~~
 # Comments start with #